 Transitioning from Applets to Apps

 Apps (applications) are packaged standalone executables that are versioned.
-They reside in a global app namespace, and multiple versions can be created for a single app name.
+They reside in a global app namespace, and there can be multiple versions of a single app name.
 Developers control the list of authorized users that can find and run the app.

 The following table summarizes the differences between applets and apps.